1. Home

 • Google Cloud Storage JSON API (also allows us to access historical review data)

-8. Google API Console
+Google Cloud API Library

-9. Create Service Account
+Create Google Service Account

 Under the Select a role dropdown, choose Basic and select Browser, then click Continue.